pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 Note that Chart v3 does not support hooks either but, for historical reasons, does emit the hooks as ordinary child resources.

+### Evolving: Resource outputs

+The child resources created by the chart are presented to your program via the `resources` output, as an array of Pulumi Resource objects.
+In some SDKs, you can cast the resource into the appropriate resource type, e.g. `corev1.ConfigMap`.
+Not all SDKs support this (yet); see [pulumi/pulumi#6346](https://github.com/pulumi/pulumi/issues/6346).

 ## Example: Argo CD

-Here's a real-world example of installing ArgoCD into a Kubernetes cluster, and of using ArgoCD's `Application` resource to deploy the 'guestbook' example.
+Here's a real-world example of installing [Argo CD](https://argoproj.github.io/cd/) into a Kubernetes cluster, and of using Argo CD's `Application` custom resource to deploy the 'guestbook' example.

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}